bloxparty/bloxparty/Readme.md

 - `bloxparty-server.kvnneff.me`

-This game is meant to eventually be a clone of [TetriNET](http://tetrinet.info/), though there are many features not yet implemented:
+This game is meant to eventually be a clone of [TetriNET](http://tetrinet.info/).

-**TODO**

-* Special blocks
-* Chat
-* Move game logic to server & implement client-side prediction
-* Music
-* Logo
-* Client-side tests

 ## Game Mechanics